The California Mental Health Parity Act Toolkit: A Guide to Appealing Health Plan Mental Health Care Denials

 If your health plan offers voluntary arbitration, you can choose to use it or not.
 If you decide not to use voluntary arbitration, it does not affect your rights to any other plan benefits, nor can your health plan use your decision against you in any subsequent appeals.

 If your insurance plan makes arbitration mandatory, California may regulate how your plan can use arbitration.
 The agency that regulates your plan can provide additional information about the state requirements.
-Helpful links on page 23 has contact information for the Department of Insurance and the Department of Managed Health Care Services.
+Helpful links has contact information for the Department of Insurance and the Department of Managed Health Care Services.

 Steps to Take During an Appeal